 - have provided legalsuper with your Tax File Number (TFN);

-- have made one or more eligible personal super contributions to your super account by 28 June 2019 to allow legalsuper to process your payment and meet the 30 June 2019 cut off date;
+- have made one or more eligible personal super contributions to your super account before the end of the financial year to allow legalsuper to process your payment and meet the 30 June cut-off date;

-- lodge your income tax return for the 18/19 financial year.
-You’ll need to complete the ‘Adjustment - A3 government super contribution’ section;
+- lodge your income tax return for the financial year, completing the relevant section;

 - be under 71 years of age at the end of the financial year;